bbux-dev/datacraft/docs/source/usage.rst

 CSV Inputs
 ----------

-Instead of hard coding large numbers of values into a Data Spec, these can be externalized using the one of the :ref:`csv<csv_core_types>` types.
+Instead of hard coding large numbers of values into a Data Spec, these can be externalized using one of the :ref:`csv<csv_core_types>` types.
 This requires a ``-d`` or ``--datadir`` argument when running from the command line to specify where the referenced csv files live.
 For example: